-IMPORTANT: Your Suunto Cobra2 should be soaked, then thoroughly rinsed with fresh water and dried with a soft towel after each dive.
+The instrument should be soaked, thoroughly rinsed with fresh water, then dried with a soft towel after each dive.
 Make sure that all salt crystals and sand particles have been flushed out.
-Check the display for possible moisture or water, and do not use the Suunto Cobra2 if you detect any moisture or water inside.
+Check the display for possible moisture or water.
+DO NOT use the dive computer if you detect any moisture or water inside.
+Contact an authorized Suunto dealer for battery replacement or other service.